In this article

 If you aren't already clear about what your product benefits are, then it's time to make a list.
-Go through your top products that you intend to share through ads on Facebook and Instagram and write out exactly how each product will benefit those who buy it.
+Go through the top products that you intend to share through ads on Facebook and Instagram and write out exactly how each product will benefit those who buy it.

 Not only will this process help you with selling your products, but it will also help you with identifying your target audience.

-As in the case with The Swag, the product helps keep fruits and veggies fresher for longer.
+As in the case with The Swag, the product helps keep fruits and veggies fresh for longer.
 Their target audience likely eats fruits and veggies in their home-cooked meals, meaning that they are likely generally healthy and concerned with food waste.